The 2026 World Series of Poker (WSOP)

 World Series of Poker (WSOP)

-This year’s WSOP schedule will have 95 live bracelet events to match last year and a 34-event online series that will run simultaneously.
+This year’s WSOP schedule will have 100 live bracelet events to match last year and an online series that will run simultaneously.
 However, if you’re planning on playing the online series, it can only be accessed on WSOP.com if you’re in Nevada, New Jersey, Pennsylvania or Michigan.
 This represents a growth of four states from just one in 2022.

 WIN YOUR WAY INTO THE MAIN EVENT

-The 2023 World Series of Poker (WSOP) is going a very special year of events, as there is a unique prize on offer.
-Last year’s turnout of 197,626 entrants from over 100 countries saw a record-breaking $347.9 million in prize pools paid out.
-In particular, the WSOP Main Event, which costs $10,000 to play and last year saw Norwegian player Espen Jorstad win the top prize of $10 million.
+The 2026 World Series of Poker (WSOP) is going a very special year of events, as there is a unique prize on offer.
+Last year’s WSOP Main Event, which cost $10,000 to play, saw Michael ‘Grinder’ Mizrachi win a top prize of $10 million as he took the title of world champion and the Poker Players Championship, before being inducted into the Poker Hall of Fame after an emergency meeting between the living HoF members.

-The Main Event will begin as the series itself starts to near its end, with Day 1a taking place on beginning on Monday July 3 and the final day of the Final Table playing down to a new world champion on Monday July 17 inside the Thunderdome as the Horseshoe Las Vegas.
+The Main Event will begin as the series itself starts to near its end, with Day 1a taking place on beginning on Wednesday July 2 and the final day of the Final Table playing down to a new world champion on Wednesday August 5 inside the new Thunderdome.

 There are four starting Day 1 flights, each of which will be played over the first four consecutive days of the Main Event, starting at 12 pm, with five 2-hour levels comprising each Day 1.
 Each player starts with 60,000 chips, and the blinds start at 100/200 with a 200 chip BB ante.

-Players who reach Day 2 from flights 1a, 1b and 1c will play on the fifth day of action, Day 2abc.
-Players who progress from Day 1d will play on Day 2d before all the remaining players converge on Day 3, which takes place on Sunday, July 9.
+Players who reach Day 2 from flights 1a, 1b and 1c will play on the fifth day of action, Day 2abc on Monday July 6.
+Players who progress from Day 1d will play on Day 2d before all the remaining players converge on Day 3, which takes place on Wednesday, July 8.
 There is only one day off scheduled for the day preceding the final table of nine players.

-Players have the opportunity to register for the tournament until the end of the second level on either Day 2abc or Day 2d and the WSOP Main Event final table will be played over two days, July 16 and 17 with the winner being crowned on July 17.
+Players have the opportunity to register for the tournament until the end of the second level on either Day 2abc or Day 2d and the WSOP Main Event final table will be played over three days between August 3 and 5, with the winner being crowned on August 5.

 DATEDAY